waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 end
 ```

 Notice that we are using the more common RSpec `describe`/`it` syntax here.
-The test is remarkably succinct; but does it not describe exactly what we want?
+The test is remarkably succinct; but does it not also describe exactly what we want?
 This is why we love RSpec.
-Our test is beautifully readable and we are in no doubt as to what it is for.
+Our test is beautifully readable and we are in no doubt as to what it does.

 We are using [RSpec's one-liner syntax](https://www.relishapp.com/rspec/rspec-core/v/3-2/docs/subject/one-liner-syntax).
 We could just as easily have written the test like so: